maxkryschi/geoentropy/README.md

 ### Leibovici Entropy

-The ```leibovici``` function calculates the Leibovici entropy, a measure of spatial organization, for a given 2D data matrix.
-This function validates inputs, counts adjacent pairs within a specified critical distance, computes entropy, and optionally plots the data matrix.
+The `leibovici` function calculates Leibovici's entropy, a measure of spatial association, for a given 2D data matrix.
+This entropy measure helps to understand the spatial relationships and organization of different categories within the matrix based on a specified critical distance.

+### Parameters:

+* `data_matrix`: A 2D numpy array representing the grid data.
+The function validates that the input is a 2D matrix.
+* `cell_size`: The size of the cells in the matrix.
+Can be a scalar or an array specifying the size for each dimension.
+  Default is `1`.
+* `critical_distance`: The critical distance within which to count adjacent pairs.
+Default is `1`.
+* `plot_output`: Boolean indicating whether to plot the data matrix.
+Default is `True`.

+The function processes the input data matrix, validates the cell size and critical distance, counts adjacent pairs within the specified distance, and calculates Leibovici's entropy.
+It returns a dictionary containing Leibovici's entropy, the entropy range, the relative Leibovici entropy, and the probability distribution of observed pairs.
+The function also provides an option to visualize the data matrix, offering a comprehensive view of spatial associations within the data.

 ```python
 from geoentropy import leibovici